Hydroxychloroquine (Plaquenil)

 How to Take It

-Hydroxychloroquine comes in an oral tablet.
-Adult dosing for rheumatic diseases ranges from 200 mg to 400 mg per day (typically 5 mg/kg, maximum 400 mg daily).
-In some cases, higher doses are used.
-It can be taken as a single daily dose or in 2 divided doses if taking more than one tablet.
-It is recommended to be taken with food as some of the gastrointestinal side effects can be alleviated with food and fats.
-Symptoms can start to improve in one to two months, but it may take up to six months before the full benefits of this medication are experienced.
+Hydroxychloroquine comes as a pill you take by mouth.
+Most adults take from 200 mg to 400 mg per day.
+It can be taken as a single daily dose or split into two doses.
+It is recommended to be taken with food to prevent stomach upset.
+Symptoms can improve in one to two months, but it can take up to six months for the full benefits of this medication.

 Side Effects

-Hydroxychloroquine typically is very well tolerated.
+Hydroxychloroquine typically is well tolerated.
 The most common side effects are nausea and diarrhea, which often improve with time.
-Less common side effects include rash, hair changes, and muscle weakness.
-Rarely, hydroxychloroquine can lead to anemia in some individuals.
-This can happen in individuals with a condition known as G6PD deficiency or porphyria.
+Other less common side effects include rash, hair thinning, and muscle weakness.
+Rarely, hydroxychloroquine can lead to low blood counts, typically in people with G6PD deficiency or porphyria.

-In rare cases, hydroxychloroquine can cause visual changes or loss of vision.
-Such problems are more likely to occur in individuals taking high doses for many years, in individuals 60 years or older, those with significant kidney or liver disease, and those with underlying retinal disease.
-At the recommended dose, the development of visual problems due to the medication is rare.
-It is recommended that you have an eye exam within the first year of use, then repeat every 1 to 5 years based on current guidelines.
+In rare cases, hydroxychloroquine can affect the retina of the eye and cause visual changes or loss of vision.
+Such problems are more likely to occur in individuals taking high doses for many years, those 60 years or older, those with significant kidney or liver disease, and those with underlying retinal disease.
+At the recommended dose, the development of visual problems is rare.
+It is recommended that you have an eye exam within the first year of use, then repeat every 1 to 5 years, as advised by your eye doctor Make sure you tell your eye doctor you take hydroxycholorquine.

 Tell Your Rheumatology Provider

 Be sure to notify your other providers when taking this drug.
-This drug is not known to suppress your immune system but rather to alter some functions within it.
-Vaccines recommended for healthcare maintenance are generally acceptable.
-Notify your eye doctor when you are on this medication so regular visual screening tests can be performed.
+This drug is not known to suppress your immune system.
+Obtain vaccines recommended for healthcare maintenance after discussion with your primary care doctor.
+Notify your eye doctor when on this medication so regular visual screening tests can be performed.
 If you are pregnant, considering becoming pregnant, or lactating, please discuss with your rheumatology provider that you are taking this medication.
 Hydroxychloroquine has been shown to be safe during pregnancy and breastfeeding.

 This information is provided for general education only.
 Individuals should consult a qualified healthcare provider for professional medical advice, diagnosis, and treatment of a medical or health condition.